Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Examples

 \subsubsection{Single parameter estimation}

 Let's start with the simple case when $\theta_y=\theta_z=0$ and we are only estimating the single parameter $\theta_x$.
-In a single parameter estimation problem, the Holevo bound coincides with the Nagaoka--Hayashi bound and can always be saturated by an individual measurement.
+In a single parameter estimation problem, the Holevo bound coincides with the Nagaoka--Hayashi bound and can always be saturated by a separable measurement.
 In this case, the two bounds can be achieved by the estimator operator

-which gives $c_{\text{H},1}=c_{\text{NH},1}=1$ independent of $\epsilon$.
+which gives $c_{\text{H},1}=c_{\text{NH},1}=1$, independent of $\epsilon$.
 The optimal measurement that saturates this bound is a projective measurement on the four orthogonal eigenvectors of $X_{x}$

 This together with the estimation coefficients $\xi=(1,-1,-1,1)$ gives an estimation variance of $v_x=1$.
+The phase damping channel has no effect on the estimation precision.